drawbuildplay/blog/content/blog/diy-herb-garden-planter-box.md

 Now for the best part.
 Plant your herbs and water well.

 {{<imgproc "/uploads/PlanterHerbs.png" Resize "1200x" >}}DIY Herb Garden Planter Box{{</imgproc>}}

+Pictured above, last year we planted (starting from the left):

+* Chili Plant
+* Basil
+* Oregano
+* Rosemary
+* Thyme

+This year (2019), I think we will drop the Chili Plant, and maybe add Parsley instead.
+I want to do mint but that will need to be in its own container since it spreads and takes over so much.